Note: This is an article first published by BDS in 2017 but it is worth revisiting.

 I advocate for a constant state of “Yellow Alert” when in public spaces.
 By that, I mean a calm but vigilant observation of what’s happening around you.
 Look for anomalies in behavior that might warn you of nefarious intentions.
 For example, hopping up and down and screaming may be normal at a rock concert, but it’s an anomaly at Starbucks.

 This attitude is useful, but it’s difficult to respond quickly enough to avoid an oncoming car or truck.
 When a vehicle moves erratically or leaves the normal pattern of traffic, it’s an anomaly that requires quick action.
 Mentally noting routes of escape whenever you’re in public will give you the best chance of escaping.
-Just as knowing the location of exits in a mall or theatre is good policy, a heightened awareness is now important at any public area near roadways.
+Just as knowing the location of exits in a mall or theatre is good policy, a heightened awareness is now important in any public area near roadways.

 For vehicular terrorists, the target will be crowds of people near the street.
 Their objective is mass casualties, and those pedestrians nearest the curb will bear the brunt of the attack.
 Consider walking on the fringe of a crowd away from the road to give yourself the most options.
 In the center, the masses, not your own good judgment, will dictate your movement.